 If, on the other hand, you get a dog who loves conflict, is physically strong and game, but lacks that sort of social attachment to humans, you legitimately have a potential nightmare on your hands.
 It really can go either way.

 The Lack of Purpose Breeding

 At this point in history, however, there is no standard pit bull temperament, at least not one you can count on.
-I believe the reason there are so many conflicting reports about pit bulls is due to the lack of purpose breeding.
+I believe there are so many conflicting reports about pit bulls due to the lack of purpose breeding.
 The dogs are changing, and not necessarily in good ways.

 A Sport for Pit Bulls

 Thankfully, there is hope for the pit bull.
 There is a new sport designed to encourage owners to develop and celebrate the traits that made pit bulls such great dogs years ago—without the bloodshed.
 It’s called GRC, which stands for Gameness, Relationship, and Control.
 The sport stresses social responsibility (relationship and control) along with gameness.
 I believe this sport is the best thing to happen to the breed since fighting them was outlawed.
 While it was designed with pit bulls in mind, it’s open to all breeds.
 If you want more information about it, you can go to GRC Dog Sports.

 Chad Mackin is an internationally acknowledged dog trainer of 27 years, founder and owner of the dog training company Pack To Basics, former president of the International Association of Canine Professionals and head trainer of 4 Paws Activity Center.